infinum/android-handbook/Gradle build system.md

 }
 ```

-Based on the example above, you should reference signing configuration block in the buildType block with `signingConfig signingConfigs.release`.
+Based on the example above, you should reference the signing configuration block in the buildType block with `signingConfig signingConfigs.release`.

 ###4.
-Build Types
+Build types
-The `buildTypes` element controls how to build and package your app.
+The `buildTypes` element controls how your app is built and packaged.
 By default, the build system defines two build types: `debug` and `release`.
 The `debug` build type includes debugging symbols and is signed with the debug key.
 The `release` build type is not signed by default.

-If your app uses feature which key depends on signingKey then you should sign the debug build with your key instead of using debug (default) key to ease the development for other collaborators.
+If your app uses a feature whose key depends on signingKey, you should sign the debug build with your key instead of using the debug (default) key to ease the development for other collaborators.
 This is done in the example below:

 ```gradle
  buildTypes {